NBDZ/dbnorm/README.md

 > *Visualization of analytical heterogeneity on the profile of features (variables) in raw, ber- parametric ComBat and non-parametric ComBat corrected data*

-These functions allow users to adjust the data for batch effect using either of models implemented in the package described earlier, and inform about the presence of across batch signal drift or batch effect in the raw and treated data represented via the shifted probability density function plots (pdf plots) of the features (variables) detected in an experiment.
+These functions allow users to adjust the data for batch effect using either of models implemented in the package described earlier, and inform about the presence of across batch signal drift or batch effect in the raw and treated data represented via the shifted probability density function (PDF) plots of the features (variables) detected in an experiment.

 - Value

-Graphical check such as *pdf* plot compiled into a **PDF** file and a **csv** file of corrected dataset for either of moldel respecting applied function.
+Graphical check such as *PDF* plots compiled into a **PDF** file and a **csv** file of corrected dataset via either of applied function.

 ```
 ff<- data.frame(data[1],f]# frame the batch level with imputed matrix